March 05, 2021 4 min read 0 Comments

 Everywhere Aloe Vera appeared healers and ancient physicians considered it a “miracle plant” esteemed for its many health benefits.

 It’s no wonder or secret.
-Aloe Vera leaves consist of approximately 99% to 99.5% water with the remaining .5–1.0% a gelatinous material.
+Aloe Vera leaves consist of anywhere from 99% to 99.5% water with the remaining .5–1.0% consisting of solids that together form an inner gel and a harder outer rind.
 The latter is a source of continuing debate among researchers in the medical community.
 All agree on the plant's numerous potentially active compounds and constituents that are loaded with nutrients and have wellness benefits.
 The inner gel of each leaf contains antioxidants vitamins A (beta-carotene), C and E, vitamin B12, folic acid, and choline.
 The gel also has important enzymes, is loaded with minerals, and contains sugars, lignin, saponins, salicylic acids and amino acids.

-Because of its healing properties, Aloe Vera has been thought of as a true gift from nature for centuries in many cultures:
+Because of its medicinal properties, Aloe Vera has been thought of as a true gift from nature for centuries in many cultures:

 Considered the “Plant of immortality” in ancient Egypt, Aloe Vera's use and application is found in written records throughout history.
 The Papyrus Ebers, an Egyptian document from circa 1550 B.C., is considered to be the first detailed written record of Aloe Vera’s medicinal value.
 Egyptian Queens such as Nefertiti and Cleopatra regularly used it as part of their beauty regimes.